-- Finance, human resources and administration – providing proficient services to support our quality certified and fast-paced business.
+- Finance, human resources and administration – providing services to support our quality certified and fast-paced business.

-What might your role involve?
+What might my role involve?

 Review and technical officers interpret and apply legislation in a complex legal and commercial environment, while also providing expert advice, to taxpayers and their representatives, on applying state taxation legislation .